 The main sights are:

-, built in the 11th century.
+Built in the 11th century.

-which is a castle and vineyard.
+A castle and vineyard.

-, originally built in medieval times but was was mostly rebuilt in the 14th century.
+Originally built in medieval times but was was mostly rebuilt in the 14th century.

-, contructed in the 12th century but became part of a defensive structure in the 14th century.
+Constructed in the 12th century but became part of a defensive structure in the 14th century.

-, built in the Romanesque style in the 11th century.
+Built in the Romanesque style in the 11th century.

-, built in the 11th century.
+Built in the 11th century.

 A pretty hilltop village with a lovely medieval historic centre full of well preserved buildings.
 The central square is Piazza della Principessa Margherita which has the late 13th century Palazzo Comunale with a very high medieval tower and a Renaissance building with arches called La Loggia.

 Built in 1361 on the highest point of the town and famous for the fact that the town was seized but the fortress was never conquered.